 The Fanapi Public Radio will be an initiative to establish a studio for making radio programs or an actual AM Radio Station to broadcast news, information, and other weather warnings to people in the outer islands.
 It will include an audio-visual recording studio at the Center to record and preserve traditional chants, dances, and practices.
 Share these recorded segments on the Fanapi Center channel on YouTube for all interested in the preservation of these cultural art.

-Responsible for creating on-the-job-training programs for COM students from the Northwest to work at the Center for scholarships, college funds, and access to all leadership opportunities.
+Responsible for creating on-the-job-training programs for youth from the Northwest to work at the Center for scholarships, college funds, and access to all leadership opportunities.
 Based at the Fanapi Internet Café at the Center, the resource room would provide job training for Fanapi islanders who wish to find jobs in Guam, Hawaii, and the United States.

 A political caucus is a collection of like-minded political leaders who support some common cause.
 The Center will be used as a central place to bring together all the national and state legislatures representing the fanapi islanders including Northwest regions to discuss, plan, and implement common programs, visions, legislations, and services for the outer islands.
 The Fanapi Center include office space for the state and national elected leaders to use to meet their constituents and to encourage collaboration.
 These elected officials will be invited to participate in a Leadership Planning Institutes to be held every summer to enable collaborative planning on common goals for the year.